LukasStonie/reference_database/README.md

 In addition to that, the directory **appdata** needs to be copied as well, because it contains the spectra.

-When moving the application to a new location, the database file and the appdata directory both need to in the directory specified in the **config.py** file.
-By default this is the root directory.
+When moving the application to a new location, the database file and the appdata directory both need to be in the directories specified in the **config.py** file.
+By default, this is the root directory.

 ## Interaction